sanjeev-js/e-commerce/README.md

 ### In this project I learnt many things like by jsonwebtoken we can create a login pathway for our customer.

-### Implemented many things like shopping cart for the user, creating an order, payment gateway using stripe api.
+### Implemented many things like shopping cart for the user, creating an order.